-We also support the improvement of the employment and working conditions of police employees.
-Police employees should receive better training, especially concerning gender-based violence, the tackling of unconscious bias, nonviolent communication, and nonviolent conflict resolution techniques.

-Certain policies such as drug policies and migration policies create avoidable violence.
-The criminalisation of the use, cultivation, and selling of drugs, as well as the criminalisation of migration, actively supports the development of underground mafia systems who rely on the use of violence.
-FYEG stands for the legalisation of drugs and opening borders as a way of reducing violence and reinforcing security (see Chapter 5 - Health).

-The judicial system also has a role to play in the prevention of crime by repeat offenders, by ensuring that convicted people receive adequate psychological support, prioritising alternatives to prison, and promoting the rehabilitation and reintegration of convicted people.
+- poor quality service.
+Police employees should receive better training, - especially concerning gender-based violence, the tackling of unconscious bias, - nonviolent communication, and nonviolent conflict resolution techniques. - 183 Certain policies such as drug policies and migration policies create avoidable - violence.
+The criminalisation of the use, cultivation, and selling of drugs, as - well as the criminalisation of migration, actively supports the development of - underground mafia systems who rely on the use of violence.
+FYEG stands for the - legalisation of drugs and opening borders as a way of reducing violence and - reinforcing security (see Chapter 5 Health). - The judicial system also has a role to play in the prevention of crime by repeat - offenders, by ensuring that convicted people receive adequate psychological - support, prioritising alternatives to prison, and promoting the rehabilitation - and reintegration of convicted people.

-210 f.
+f.
 Digital rights